Digital Nomad Life in Grand Anse, Grenada

 We asked people in Grand Anse if they could share any humorous cultural blunders they commited.
 They wrote:

 "In Grand Anse, it's important to respect local customs and traditions.
 Dress modestly, especially when visiting religious sites or rural communities.
 Revealing clothing is generally considered disrespectful.
 Avoid discussing sensitive topics such as politics and religion unless initiated by locals.
 It's also considered rude to raise your voice or show anger in public, as Grenadians value politeness and calmness.
 Do not take photos of locals without their permission.
 This is considered disrespectful and invasive.
 Avoid littering as Grenadians take pride in their clean and beautiful environment.
 It's also considered impolite to refuse an invitation to a local's home.
 If invited, it's customary to bring a small gift as a token of appreciation.
 Do not touch or handle items in markets or shops without permission.
 It's considered disrespectful and may be seen as an intention to buy.
 Lastly, punctuality is not strictly observed in Grenada.
-However, as a visitor, it's respectful to be on time for appointments or social gatherings," explained one expat living in Grand Anse, Grenada.
+However, as a visitor, it's respectful to be on time for appointments or social gatherings," remarked one member in Grand Anse.

 Get Quote